 Though the FDA is putting off the requirement for better labeling, consumers are already demanding cleaner labels and transparency today.
 If your facility isn’t already putting labeling best practices into play, you’re likely falling behind your peers.
 Be proactive by reformulating products with healthy and innovative ingredients that appeal to label-conscious consumers.

-Returning to the days of including fresh ingredients, such as milk, cream, cheese and eggs in formulations, however, isn’t realistic for most manufacturers that want to offer wholesome ingredients while maintaining profit margins and improving nutrition.
+Returning to the days of including fresh ingredients, such as milk, cream, butter and eggs in formulations, however, isn’t realistic for most manufacturers that want to offer wholesome ingredients while maintaining profit margins and improving nutrition.
 Still, they will need to steer clear from alternative artificial ingredients they may have relied upon in the past.

 A solution is to replace such premium or artificial ingredients with all-natural Grande Bravo® functional whey protein.
 It not only provides superior nutrition — helping to reduce fat and calories — it also provides superior flavor and texture.
 Whey protein is also a recognized and trusted ingredient by consumers, meaning they’ll be much more likely to place products containing it in their grocery carts, and food service and restaurant patrons will be more likely to indulge.